DataDog/hiring-engineers/answers.md

 # Color Commentary & Notes

 ### Virtualization & Automation *Rock*
-I remember ~10 years ago when virtualization was first taking hold across companies for production infrastructure.
-I worked for a small company at the time that had been doubling year over year for a few years.
-For us virtualization was the most cost effective solution to handle all that doubling-- doubling of staff, doubling of products in the portfolio, doubling of versions and platforms to support, etc.-- without more than doubling our costs.
-We had already gone through the costly exercises of adding electric capacity to our server room and, subsequently, adding cooling capacity-- which included not just HVAC parts and technicians but a crane operator (to put the equipment on the roof!) and the all the safety permits, inspectors, and signoffs that go along with that.
-Virtualization gave us the ability to support 2x, 3x, 4x as many environments within the physical limits of electricity, cooling capacity, and floorspace.

-Subsequently I spoke to many of my firms client's about virtualization.
-I saw it means various things to various stakeholders.
-The value I'd seen at my own company was from the POV of a VP Engineering, CIO, or other executive.
+It took me a little over an hour to set up a VM.
+More than half of that was because I had to install Vagrant on my personal machine; I've only used it on work machines before.
+Then, I had to download a system image over DSL.
+That took about 20 minutes.
+Then another few minutes to initialize it.
+But that was **awesome**.
+Why?

+Set your time machine to a time before widespread virtualization.
+It's not even that long ago.
+I remember in 2005-2006 pitching in to help my company's release manager image a bunch of systems for regression testing.
+My customers were waiting on that release!
+Building out a few systems took me most of a day, and even that was with tools like Ghost.

-From the perspective of a software development manager, the perspective was "How *long* does it take to get a new environment ready?"
-One customer told me that the big IT firms his employer used all quoted 3 days to configure a new system-- and that was after the months it can take to get the hardware ordered, shipped, and unboxed.
-With virtualization that wait time-- and the direct and indirect costs of it-- could be reduced to hours.
+Some of my customers had it worse.
+Those with big-name consulting firms doing their IT were routinely quoted 3 days to configure a new system-- and that was after the *months* it would take to get the hardware ordered, shipped, and unboxed.

+Now roll the clock in the time machine forward just a few years, to when virtualization was first taking hold across companies for production infrastructure.
+(I remember hearing about VMs as early as 1997 but it was very research-y stuff back then.)
+The 3 days it used to take to build out a server could be reduced to hours.

-Now, with good automation tools atop virtualization, new environments can be titled up in minutes.
+And within the past few years, with automation tools layered atop virtualized infrastructure, new environments can be tilted up in minutes.

 The future is awesome.

 ### The Dogpatch
-The Dogpatch is a neighborhood in San Francisco, south of Giants Stadium.
-It's a newly hip area that tech firms have been moving to in recent years.
+The Dogpatch is a neighborhood in San Francisco.
+Long known as a tough part of town, encompassing the docks area south of Giants Stadium, it's recently become a hip hub for dozens of tech firms and gleaming residential towers.

 ![The Dogpatch](./screenshots/a1-TheDogpatch.png)